JVT038/MetaTube/README.md

   - Download YouTube videos based on a selected template
   - Exclude fragments (such as intros, outros, etc.) from the download
   - Metadata from either the user or Musicbrainz can be merged with MP3, Opus, FLAC, WAV, OGG, M4A & MP4 files
-  - Hardware transcoding using NVENC and Intel QSV.
+  - Hardware encoding using NVENC, Intel Quick Sync
+  - Hardware encoding is supported, but not yet tested for Video Toolbox, Video Acceleration API (VAAPI), AMD AMF, OpenMax OMX
   - Manually set height and width, if a video type has been selected

   To-Do before the first release: